 - 1. On the diagram, click on a Sequence Flow connector that issues from a Gateway element. - 2.
-In the Tagged Values window, click on the drop-down arrow of the conditionType 'Value' field, and select 'Expression'. - 3.
+In the 'Tags' tab of the Properties window, click on the drop-down arrow of the conditionType 'Value' field, and select 'Expression'. - 3.
 In the conditionExpression 'Value' field (<memo>) click on the button to display the Tagged Value Note window.
 Type in the appropriate JavaScript code, such as: sim.status=="Hold" - 4.
 Click on the OK button.
 The statement text displays as a label of the connector.